Election Quiz: What Was the Hot Reform Issue in 2018?

 Not House or Senate races.
-Nothing that obvious.
-No, the unique similarity is that in those four states, People Power is on the warpath, pressing for systemic reform.
-Voters in Utah, Michigan, Colorado and Missouri are so fed up with politicians’ rigging elections that they have put gerrymander reform on the ballot next November.
+Not red or blue.
+No, the unique similarity is that in those four states, People Power has been on the warpath, pressing for systemic reform.
+Voters in Utah, Michigan, Colorado and Missouri were so fed up with politicians’ rigging elections that they put gerrymander reform on the November ballot.

-Each state is giving its voters the opportunity to decide whether to let elected politicians keep on drawing election district maps to keep themselves and their party in power, or whether to turn over election mapping to a politically balanced independent commission in order to create a more level playing field and give voters a realistic choice in future elections.
+Each state let its voters decide whether to let elected politicians keep on drawing election district maps to keep themselves and their party in power, or whether to turn over election mapping to a politically balanced independent commission in order to create a more level playing field and give voters a realistic choice in future elections.
+And 1,2,3,4, the people in all four states leapt at the chance to adopt reform – a body blow to the age-old practice of politicians stacking the deck to keep themselves in office.

 Action in Ohio, Pennsylvania, Florida and North Carolina

-It’s amazing how partisan gerrymandering has become a hot button issue in 2018.
-Stacking the deck in elections by manipulating district lines is an old game in American politics.
-But rarely has it become such a contentious, front-burner issue at the grass roots, as it has this year.
+It’s amazing how partisan gerrymandering became a hot button issue in 2018.
+After all, stacking the deck in elections by manipulating district lines is nothing new.
+It’s been going on since 18i2.
+But never before has it become such a contentious, front-burner issue at the grass roots, as it has this year.
 Not just in those four states, but in other pivotal states like Ohio, Pennsylvania, Florida and North Carolina.

-Ohio voters have already taken a pro-reform stand.
-They put so much heat on the state legislature that Ohio lawmakers produced a bipartisan gerrymander reform plan and the voters passed it in May by a hefty 75% majority.
-In Pennsylvania, the state supreme court has shaken up this year’s congressional elections not only by rejecting as unconstitutional the redistricting plan adopted by the Republican legislature in 2011, but by redrawing congressional district maps itself, in ways that promise tight races and upsets come November.
+Ohio voters voted for reform last spring.
+With a grass roots reform movement, they put so much heat on the state legislature that Ohio lawmakers produced a bipartisan gerrymander reform plan and the voters passed it in May by a hefty 75% majority.
+In Pennsylvania, the state supreme court shookn up this year’s congressional elections not only by declaring the redistricting plan adopted by the Republican legislature in 2011 as unconstgitutional, but by redrawing congressional district maps, ind ways that shook up the final outcome and kprodkuced a 9-9 spli9t in the state’s congressional delegation.

 In Florida, a gerrymandering reform adopted by a supermajority of 62.9% of Florida voters in 2010 and then held up for several years by court battles, is now reshaping the political landscape in the Sunshine State.
 In 2016, it helped engineer the ouster of five incumbents.
-More changes are in the wind this year.
+More changes came this year so that the Florida delegation to House of Representatives went from 17 Republicans and 1o0 democrat sin 2015, just before reform came into force, to 14 republicans and 13 Democrats today.

 In North Carolina, an anti-gerrymander lawsuit brought by the League of Women Voters, NAACP and the Southern Coalition for Social Justice is back before a three-judge federal district court.
 In earlier decisions, the three-judge panel ruled in favor of the voters’ challenge to the Republican gerrymander in that state.
 The U.S. Supreme Court ordered the case to be reviewed at the district level, and now that case seems back on a fast track toward the nation’s highest court.